Dr. Denelle Wallace, Dean

 EXS 363 Clinical Aspects of Aging (2 Credits)

 This course is designed to identify important aspects of applying fitness evaluation and prescription to the older adult population.
-Emphasis on the physiology of aging, motivational techniques, evaluation, and programming with attention to chronic condit
+Emphasis on the physiology of aging, motivational techniques, evaluation, and programming with attention to chronic conditions.
+The role of good health habits and physical exercise in modifying functional age and quality of life of older adults will also be presented.

-EXS 363H Honors Clin Aspcts Aging (2 Credits)
+EXS 363H Honors Clinical Aspects of Aging (2 Credits)

-This Honors course is designed to identify important aspects of the application of fitness evaluation and prescription to the older adult population.
-Emphasis on the physiology of aging, motivational techniques, evaluation, and programming with attention
+This Honors course is designed to identify important aspects of applying fitness evaluation and prescription to the older adult population.
+Emphasis on the physiology of aging, motivational techniques, evaluation, and programming with attention to chronic conditions.
+The role of good health habits and physical exercise in modifying functional age and quality of life of older adults will also be presented.

-EXS 369 Research Methods and Statistical Evaluation (3 Credits)
+EXS 369 Research Mthds & Statistical Evaluation (3 Credits)

 EXS 483 Clinical Kinesiology I (3 Credits)